lamontacrook/headless-first/README.md

 We also need to pass the `context` variable to `useEffect()` as you will see above.

-5. Let's not look at the developer tools in our browser and view the GraphQL request.
+5. Let's now look at the developer tools in our browser and view the GraphQL request.

 ![dev tools](./src/media/dev-tools.png)